 My first novel Paris Mon Amour was released in June 2016 by digital publisher Canelo (UK, USA and Canada) and as an audio book from Audible (worldwide).
 It was published in paperback under my own new Literary Sofa imprint on 22 May 2017 – find out more here.

 My short fiction has been published in various magazines and anthologies including Rattle Tales 2 and both volumes of Stories for Homes in aid of Shelter, with further publications to follow.
-I’ve been longlisted in the 2013 Lightship Flash Fiction competition and shortlisted for: The Asham Award 2012, Short Fiction Journal Prize 2013 and the inaugural 2014 Room To Write competition.
-My short story The Word for Freedom is lending its name to the forthcoming Retreat West anthology to mark the centenary of women’s suffrage in autumn 2018.
+I’ve been longlisted in the 2013 Lightship Flash Fiction competition and shortlisted for The Asham Award 2012, Short Fiction Journal Prize 2013 and the inaugural 2014 Room To Write competition.
+My short story The Word for Freedom lent its name to the Retreat West anthology to mark the centenary of women’s suffrage in autumn 2018.
+You can hear me read it here.

 I really enjoy collaborative approaches to creative writing and exchange critiques with several other writers on an ongoing basis.
 I’m especially pleased to be part of the WoMentoring Project where I offer support to women writers.

-I teach workshops on Resilient Thinking for Writers in partnership with author and psychologist Voula Tsoflias – tickets now on sale for 15 September at Waterstones Piccadilly hosted by Word Factory.
+I teach workshops on Resilient Thinking for Writers in partnership with author and psychologist Voula Tsoflias – now booking for 23 March 2019 at London Bridge Hive hosted by Retreat West.
+Dates elsewhere in the country to be announced soon.

-My background is in marketing and communications but I am also a professionally qualified aromatherapist (Tisserand Institute) now studying perfumery for research purposes.
+My background is in marketing and communications but I am also a professionally qualified aromatherapist (Tisserand Institute), now studying perfumery as research for my next novel.

 My leisure interests include travel (especially USA and France), foreign language film and TV, art, wine and cooking.